facebookresearch/VMZ/tutorials/models.md

-# Tutorial 5: Download and evaluate pre-trained models
+# Download and evaluate pre-trained models

 We release various pre-trained models with the hope that they will help to reproduce results and facilitate research experiments in video modeling. * Pre-trained models can be downloaded [here](https://www.dropbox.com/sh/ofdd6ia32eo4wk5/AAA8553of0M2tQVlfR0S2GTFa).
 More details about these models are below: